plone/Products.PloneOrg/README.rst

 Introduction
 ============

-This is the plone.org site add-on and buildout used to power http://plone.org.
+This is the plone.org Plone add-on and buildout used to power http://plone.org.
-It is also useful for developing Plone.org-centric add-ons such as PloneSoftwareCenter, PloneHelpCenter, PloneServicesCenter, and Poi.
+It may also be used to develop Plone.org-centric add-ons such as PloneSoftwareCenter, PloneHelpCenter, PloneServicesCenter, and Poi.

 ..
 Note::

-    The Plone version currently supported is: 4.2.x.
+    The currently supported Plone version is: 4.2.x.

 .. image:: https://github.com/plone/Products.PloneOrg/raw/master/screenshot.png

 Installation
 ============

-Copy buildout.cfg.in to buildout.cfg and uncomment one of the following profiles.
+Copy ``buildout.cfg.in`` to ``buildout.cfg`` and uncomment one of the following profiles.

 Development
 -----------